Murder of Lina Delsarte: Miscellaneous news in parallel

 On 1 October 2023, eight days after the teenager's disappearance, Lina Delsarte's first serious boyfriend, 22-year-old Benjamin Holtzmann, was killed in a road incident.
-After being clocked at 185 km/h by the police on the D500, near Obernai (Bas-Rhin), the young man driving a car, was said to have accelerated and missed the exit ramp where the car left the road.
+After being clocked at 185 km/h by the police on the D500, near Obernai (Bas-Rhin), Holtzmann was said to have accelerated and missed the exit ramp where the car left the road.
 He was pronounced dead when help arrived.

 Their relationship reportedly lasted about a year in 2022 and they remained on good terms afterward.
 According to the National Gendarmerie, it was not a suicide but an accident.
-Despite the coincidence, his death was in no way linked to the investigation, despite a compatible temporality.
+Despite the coincidence, his death was in no way linked to the investigation.

 Previous complaint of rape

-In June 2022, Lina Delsarte, then aged 13, had filed a complaint for “gang rape”, which was dismissed as an “insufficiently characterized” offense.
+In June 2022, Lina Delsarte, then aged 13, had filed a complaint for gang rape, which was dismissed as an “insufficiently characterized” offense.
 In January 2024, the Saverne public prosecutor's office announced that it was carrying out a "new legal study of the procedure" and was handing over the case to the Strasbourg public prosecutor's office, which opened in February.
 A judicial investigation for "rape committed on a minor under 15 by an adult with an age difference of at least five years", a procedure which was "unrelated and separate from that subsequently opened for new charges of kidnapping and criminal sequestration" following the disappearance.

 Investigation

 The searches took place mainly between the victim's home, located in Champenay, and the Saint-Blaise-la-Roche - Poutay train station, where she was due to take a train.

 A search notice was issued by the gendarmerie on Saturday afternoon and an investigation into a "disturbing disappearance" was opened.
 A first search took place on Monday and a second the following day, supplemented by telephone investigations.
 Dog teams were then deployed to the potential location of the disappearance.
 A helicopter and drones also flew over the area.
 Two bodies of water located near Saint-Blaise-la-Roche were sounded by seven divers.

 No trace suggesting any accident was discovered along the victim's route.
 Two sweeps involving 80 police officers were carried out on Thursday, September 28.

-As part of the normal investigation, her boyfriend Tao's phone was analysed by the police, in particular to study the last video she allegedly sent before her disappearance.
-The 19-year- old reveals to the Nouveau Détective that he has been the victim of threats and accusations since Lina's disappearance.
+As part of the normal investigation, her boyfriend's phone was analysed by the police, in particular to study the last video she allegedly sent before her disappearance.
+The 19-year-old man revealed to the Nouveau Détective that he was the victim of threats and accusations after Lina's disappearance.

 On 26 March 2024, six months after the disappearance of the teenager, three people, a man and a couple, were taken into custody by the police from the Strasbourg research section.
 The reason was inconsistencies between their timetables and the statements they made to investigators, but these interviews revealed nothing incriminating.